 1. Make and Keep Your Prenatal Care Appointments

-Your doctor’s appointments are a huge factor in the health and outcome of your pregnancy.
-If you don’t make and keep your appointments, you run the risk of having something go wrong in your pregnancy that might have been easy to take care of if you were seeing your doctor.
+Your medical appointments are a huge factor in the health and outcome of your pregnancy.
+If you don’t make and keep your appointments, you run the risk of having something go wrong in your pregnancy that might have been easy to avoid if you were seeing your health care practitioner.

-You don’t want to put your health or your baby’s safety at risk just so you don’t have to make a handful of trips to the doctor’s office.
+You don’t want to put your health or your baby’s safety at risk, causing additional worry and more medical appointments.

 2. Go to a Childbirth Class

-Learning what to expect and how to control your breathing can help you manage your pregnancy in a healthy fashion.
-You might need less medication or even none during your labor if you learn the ropes at childbirth class (source).
+Learning what to expect and how to control your breathing can help you have a healthy pregnancy.
+You might need less or even no medication during your labor if you learn the ropes at a childbirth class (1).

 It can be tempting to bury your head in the sand when things start to go wrong.
 Sometimes that’s easier than the fear of addressing your problems and realizing that things are off.